Deepwater Horizon explosion: Investigation into explosion

 On November 8, 2010, the inquiry by the Oil Spill Commission revealed its findings that BP had not sacrificed safety in attempts to make money, but that some decisions had increased risks on the rig.
 However, the panel said a day later that there had been "a rush to completion" on the well, criticizing poor management decisions.
 "There was not a culture of safety on that rig", co-chair Bill Reilly said.
 One of the decisions that met with tough questions was that BP refuted the findings of advanced modelling software that had ascertained over three times as many centralizers were needed on the rig.
 It also decided not to rerun the software when it stuck with only six centralizers, and ignored or misread warnings from other key tests, the panel revealed.

 A slide briefly appeared on the Oil Spill Commission's website and republished by The New York Times enumerating eight "risky" and "unnecessary" steps that BP was deemed to have taken.

-The New Scientist in September 2010 listed eight failures which led to the disaster:
+The report published by BP listed eight failures which led to the disaster: